 Search Menu

-For people, pistachios are a popular snack that’s high in fiber, protein, and vitamin B6.
+For humans, pistachios are a popular snack that’s high in fiber, protein, and vitamin B6.
 These nuts are also common ingredients in a variety of dishes from salads to desserts.
 If you’re snacking on pistachios or cooking with them, you might be asking yourself: Can dogs eat pistachio nuts?
 Are pistachios bad for dogs?

-Choking Hazard
+Choking Hazards

 Pancreatitis Risk